OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 To appreciate how this new worker helps you, it's worth explaining the types of machines involved in a deployment:

-1. Deployment targets - machines that host runtime software packages
+1. Deployment targets - machines that host runtime software packages.
 2. Workers - compute resources to execute the deployment process.

 We'll only deal with workers here – computers needed during a deployment that are otherwise idle.